rilldata/rill/README.md

 ```

 # Install Locally
-Change directories to the Rill Data Modeler Prototype
+Change directories to the local Rill repository
 ```
-cd /path/to/data-modeler-prototype
+cd /path/to/rill
 ```
 Run npm to install dependencies and build the application.
 This will take ~5 minutes to complete.
 ```